nalexn/ViewInspector/guide.md

 }
 ```

 If your `ViewModifier` uses references to SwiftUI state or environment, you may need to appeal to asynchronous inspection, similar to the custom view inspection techniques.
-Notice a special function for hosting `ViewModifier` on screen for inspection: `host(viewModifier: ...)`, as opposed to `host(view: ...)` used for `Views`.

 Approach #1: